 In order for students to meet current 2014 ASHA certification standards at the ASHA Web site: (http://www.asha.org/Certification/2014-Speech-Language-Pathology-Certification-Standards/), La Salle University’s Department of Communication Sciences and Disorders includes prerequisites to graduate study.
 For each prerequisite, the pertinent subject matter can be acquired by taking the appropriate undergraduate course at La Salle University or an equivalent course at another institution.
+Applicants must have transcript grades for at least six communication sciences and disorders prerequisite courses, in order to be reviewed by the verification and application deadline of February 1st.
 We will not review applications from applicants who do not have the required background.

 The applicant must have transcript credit (which could include course work, advanced placement, CLEP, or examination of equivalency) for each of the following areas: biological sciences, physical sciences, social/behavioral sciences, and statistics.
 To meet the current 2014 ASHA certification requirements, students need a course in both the biological and the physical sciences.
 If not, they must take an undergraduate course in this area which does not count towards the master’s degree.